Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Active Labor

 Active labor is when birthing becomes more serious.
-As you become more serious with each contraction, relaxation and breathing become very important.
+As the mother turns inward and becomes more involved with each contraction, relaxation and breathing become essential.
 Tuning out distraction and creating a positive environment will be important.
 You may feel the desire to have your birth companion present but may not want to be touched or bothered at this point.

 WHAT & HOW YOU MAY FEEL